Psychology

 Research also shows that LMFTs have high rates of patient satisfaction.
 Functional improvement is quite high among clients, even though treatment doesn’t tend to last all that long.
 In fact, LMFTs average 12 sessions per client.
 Even though the focus is on a person’s relationship networks, about half the treatment provided is one-on-one.

 The significant increase in people seeking behavioral health services means that the growth in the marriage and family therapy field is flourishing.
-Available positions are projected to grow 14 percent by 2031, much faster than the average for all occupations.
-The BLS also reports the median annual salary for LMFTs is $50,090, with the potential to earn more than $80,000 annually.
+Available positions are projected to grow 16 percent by 2033, much faster than the average for all occupations.

 Professionals in this field commonly work in private practices, although LMFT positions can also be found in the following work environments: